 My CV (PDF linked here) has all of the pertinent details on my research and published academic projects.
-But although the CV is a comprehensive look at what I’ve been up to over the last 15 years, it doesn’t offer much in the way of additional details about those projects.
+My CV is a comprehensive look at what I’ve been up to over the last 15 years, but it doesn’t offer much in the way of additional details about those projects.
 Abstracts for published works, as well as key works in progress, are listed below.

 Good Things and the Good Home: Designing, Living, and Martha Stewart.
 Prospectus and chapters under review.